 The Indenture will provide for the creation of certain trust accounts into which the proceeds from the sale of the Bonds and revenues received as Loan Repayments under the Loan Agreement and moneys from draws under the Letter of Credit are to be deposited.
 These accounts include a Construction Account, a Bond Purchase Fund, a Bond and Interest Sinking Fund Account, a Reserve Account, and a Redemption Account.
 Each account or fund (except the Construction Account and the Reserve Account) includes a General Account and a Letter of Credit Account.
-The net proceeds of original issue and sale of the Bonds are to be deposited into the Construction Account.
+A portion of the net proceeds of original issue and sale of the Bonds are to be deposited into the Series Three-C Redemption Account with the balance deposited into the Construction Account.
 Following Bond Closing, amounts received by the Trustee from the University as Loan Repayments, proceeds of remarketing or proceeds from draws under the Letter of Credit are to be deposited into the Bond and Interest Sinking Fund Account, the Bond Purchase Account, and the Redemption Account, as required by the Loan Agreement and used, to the extent needed, to redeem or pay the principal of and interest on or the Purchase Price of the Bonds when due.